tagirov/iris-colemak/README.md

 ## Setup

-<b>!!IMPORTANT!!</b> You need to save your default config before any operations because they cannot be undone!
+<b>Save your default configuration before making any changes.
+This cannot be undone.</b>

 <br />